 So why do customers keep coming back?
 Well, Amazon’s interface is simple and easy to use.
 You can view your own order history and how much you’ve been spending, and returns are handled swiftly through the system.
 Re-ordering is a breeze, and you can track your purchase through every stage of the delivery process.

-All of this is down to Amazon’s intuitive CRM strategy and software.
+All of this is down to how Amazon has managed to overcome common CRM problems, as well as the ecommerce giant's intuitive use of CRM software.
 Let’s take a look at how it works.

 Top 5 ways Amazon uses CRM